bowejg/VX752KKBDB/juan-kimo.md

 Juan Kimo: Like the summarization, the AI paraphrasing.
 I like the keyword.
 Quick, easy, click a key word and see the snippets come up.
 Again, that really facilitates for some reason for me.
 And then also the working on the corpus of papers.
 So you're just not asking, say the questions, just one PDF, but you're asking it against the whole corpus of PDFs, which, to my knowledge, maybe there's only one other tool that I'm aware of that can do something similar?

-Jack Bowen: Which ones that's illicit?
+Jack Bowen: Which ones that's Ellicit?
 Yeah, of course.
 Yeah.
 That's it.

 Juan Kimo: It's more of, you know, to, you know, clinical trial type papers.